Editor-in-Chief, Journal of Modern Slavery

 Since 2012, Mr. Liwanga has been invited as a guest lecturer for a human trafficking course at the Kennedy School of Government at Harvard University.
 He also has numerous publications on human rights issues, which include drafting the majority of the DRC’s Bill on the Protection of Human Rights Defenders which was approved by the DRC Government and is pending for adoption at the Congolese Parliament.
 Mr. Liwanga earned his LL.M in Human Rights Law from the University of Cape Town (South Africa) and his Licence en Droit (License in Law) from Université Protestante au Congo (DRC).

-Geraldine Bjällerstedt, Esq., is an attorney and international development specialist with over 15 years of experience in human rights, rule of law and security sector reform.
-She has worked in humanitarian, conflict and post-conflict zones based in Southeast Europe, Africa Great Lakes Region, Latin America and the Caribbean.
+Geraldine is an attorney and development specialist with over 15 years of experience in human rights, rule of law and security sector reform.
+She has worked in several international contexts including humanitarian emergencies, conflict and post-conflict in Southeast Europe, East Africa, Latin America and the Caribbean.
+Researching, analyzing, and reporting on violence against women and girls, specifically sexual-based violence and human trafficking, have figured prominently in her work.